 If your organization, including Tribes or Tribally-Designated Housing Entities, have questions about planning for or implementing the HIC or PIT count please submit them to HICPITCount@hud.gov.
-If you have technical questions about technical assistance tools to assist communities with their HIC or PIT counts or how to submit your data in HDX, please submit them via the Ask a Question page on the HUD Exchange .
-To submit a question, select HDX (AHAR, HIC, LSA, PDX, PIT, Stella, Sys PM) under Reporting Systems.
+If you have technical questions about technical assistance tools to assist communities with their HIC or PIT counts or how to submit your data in HDX, please submit them via the Ask a Question page on the HUD Exchange.
+To submit a question, select HDX: Homeless Data Exchange (including AHAR, HIC, LSA, PDX, PIT, Stella, Sys PM) under Reporting Systems.

-2. IMPORTANT CHANGES TO HIC AND PIT REQUIREMENTS BEGINNING IN 2022
+2. IMPORTANT CHANGES TO HIC AND PIT REQUIREMENTS BEGINNING IN 2024